stephenrdoyle/markdown-cv/index.md

 `2018`
 -  Ecology, Evolution and Genomics of C. elegans and other Nematodes.
 Wellcome Sanger Institute, Cambridgeshire, UK.
--  Meiosis and Beyond workshop, Earlham Institute, Norwich, UK
+-  Meiosis and Beyond workshop, Earlham Institute, Norwich, UK (talk)

 `2017`
 -  British Society for Parasitology, Dundee, Scotland.